 Canapés

-Chef Troy kickstarts off your immersive Chicago Michelin star experience with a trio of canapés, in addition to a vial of hibiscus tea.
-Although my items were slightly different, you can expect a delicious morsel of wagyu wonton along with premium Osetra caviar.
-The hibiscus tea also had an intriguing presentation, with a chemistry lab-like vial supported from a metal stand and stone base.
-By all means, consider pairing these bite-sized gourmet items with the superb champagne blend from Champagne Louis Nicaise.
-Similarly, you can always check with the sommelier for any of your wine selections, whether you like elegant, opulent etc.
+Chef Troy starts off your immersive Chicago Michelin star experience with a trio of canapés and a vial of hibiscus tea.
+Although my items were slightly different, you can expect a delicious morsel of wagyu wonton and premium Osetra caviar.
+The hibiscus tea also had an intriguing presentation, with a chemistry lab-like vial supported by a metal stand and stone base.
+Consider pairing these bite-sized gourmet items with the superb champagne blend from Champagne Louis Nicaise.
+Similarly, you can always check with the sommelier for any of your wine selections, whether you like elegant, opulent, etc.

 Foie Gras

-There is very good chance that you have never tried foie gras such as this.
-In this case, you’ll have a delicate foie gras parfait that’s served inside of an eggshell.
+There is a very good chance that you have never tried foie gras such as this.
+In this case, a delicate foie gras parfait will be served inside an eggshell.
 For this reason, you’ll have to be careful when placing your spoon through this delectable treat.
-Once you get past the thin blueberry powder, enjoy the incredible flavors of blueberry, granola and Yuzu fruit.
+Once you get past the thin blueberry powder, enjoy the incredible flavors of blueberry, granola, and Yuzu fruit.
 There is no doubt that you’ll agree that it’s superb.
-In fact, it’s one of the more memorable highlights of this evening full of gourmet surprises.
+In fact, it’s one of the more memorable highlights of this Michelin Star evening, which is full of gourmet surprises.

 Caviar

 One dish that wasn’t on the seasonal menu but worthy of mentioning is Chef Troy’s Caviar.
-Indicative of the Michelin star quality of the cuisine, Caviar is a tantalizing variation of the Vietnamese dessert Chè chuối.
-Remarkably tasty and inventive, it’s a gourmet soup with Thai banana, tapioca, lime gel and splashes of coconut cream.
-It’s also coupled with a miso banana bread crouton, edible floral accents and of course, your caviar.
-Lastly it features a dash of chili oil, contributing to its savory edge.
+Indicative of the Michelin Star quality of the cuisine, Caviar is a tantalizing variation of the Vietnamese dessert Chè chuối.
+Remarkably tasty and inventive, it’s a gourmet soup with Thai banana, tapioca, lime gel, and splashes of coconut cream.
+It’s also coupled with a miso banana bread crouton, edible floral accents, and, of course, your caviar.
+Lastly, it features a chili oil dash, contributing to its savory edge.
 Caviar can be paired with Bourgogne-Aligoté, a white wine from the Bourgogne appellate region in France.

 Related: Affordable Michelin Restaurants In San Francisco